NVlabs/layerdenoise/README.md

 Open a command line with PyTorch support (typically, on Windows: `activate pytorch` to activate an environment in Anaconda).

-Download training data from https://drive.google.com/drive/folders/1nh7awGg9SyXcdenFUt4aw5vQxyS0dSCw?usp=sharing and place it in the `./data/` folder.
+Download example training data from https://drive.google.com/drive/folders/1nh7awGg9SyXcdenFUt4aw5vQxyS0dSCw?usp=sharing and place it in the `./data/` folder.
+Note that this is a small example set, not the full set used in the paper.

 Training: `python train.py --job myjob --config cfg.py --network Layer`